 Nodules are non-cancerous growths on your thyroid gland.
 This can cause your thyroid gland to secrete excess hormones.
-When one or more of these nodules are present on an enlarged thyroid gland, it is called a multinodular goitre.
+When one or more of these nodules are present on an enlarged thyroid gland, it's called a multinodular goitre.

 Thyroiditis is when your thyroid gland becomes inflamed or swollen — which can result in either an overactive or underactive thyroid.
 Causes of thyroiditis that lead to an overactive thyroid include:

 - subacute (De Quervain’s) thyroiditis — when a viral infection causes your thyroid gland to become inflamed

 - silent (transient or painless) thyroiditis — when your immune system targets your thyroid gland

 - postpartum thyroiditis — when your immune system targets your thyroid gland after giving birth

 - radiation-induced thyroiditis — sometimes caused by radiotherapy or radioactive iodine treatment

 - acute (infectious) thyroiditis — usually caused by a bacterial infection